WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Wasabi will automatically check if you have a coin with the same label for the current payment recipient, and will suggest those coins to be spend.

-### Spend the change with another entity, where you don't mind if each of the two knows that you transact with the other entity.
+### Spend the change with another entity, where you don't mind if each of the two knows that you transact with the other entity

 When you send a transaction to Alice, then she knows that the change output goes back to you.
 You can use this change to send bitcoin to Bob, and if he has bad privacy habits, Alice can find out you sent to him.
 But if you have a trusted relationship with the two, then this is alright, and not part of your thread model.

-### Coinjoin more.
+### Coinjoin more

 Since Wasabi 2.0 has no minimum amount for coinjoin, any change coin will be automatically registered for the next coinjoin round.
 If you wait long enough, Wasabi will make sure that you don't have any anonscore 1 change coins in your wallet, but only private coins not related to any previous payment.